-Rose has four children.
-He had two with first wife Karolyn Englehardt — Pete Rose Jr. and Fawn —, two with Woliug — Tyler and Cara — and got engaged to former Playboy model Kiana Kim.
+Rose has five children.
+He had two with first wife Karolyn Englehardt—Pete Rose Jr. and Fawn—, two with Woliug—Tyler and Cara—and got engaged to former Playboy model Kiana Kim.
 Rose was also named the father of Morgan Erin Rubio in a 1978 paternity suit, the child of an extramarital affair.
 Rose and Kim even appeared on the TLC reality TV show in 2013, Pete Rose: Hits & Mrs., which didn’t last long.

 Rose’s children may not be exactly set up financially how you would think based on their father’s estimated net worth, though.

 Pete Rose is worth an estimated $3 million today, according to Celebrity Net Worth.
 A simple search of “Pete Rose Net Worth” reveals other sources estimate the baseball legend is worth around the same amount.